 Initially, Maxicrop was sold in the UK, primarily to market gardeners and fruit and glasshouse growers, and Milton was one of the first scientists to prove that plants could accept plant foods and other compounds through their leaves – pioneering the way for foliar nutrition.

 During the 1970’s, Maxicrop products became more widely accepted across a range of plants in a range of sectors.
 Today, Maxicrop still holds a dominant position in many of these markets.

 In 2002, Maxicrop was purchased by Italian company Valagro – one of the major suppliers of bio-stimulants, micronutrients and speciality fertilisers in the world.

-Maxicrop’s sister company in Norway, called Algea, are specialist harvesters of seaweed and supply us with the raw materials for our bio-stimulants.
+The Norwegian company, Algea (also part of the Valagro Group) are specialist harvesters of seaweed and supply us with the raw materials for our bio-stimulants.

 This strength in depth now provides us with cross-company expertise, which we anticipate will lead to the development and introduction of exciting new products.